Annual Guild Memberships

 (9 Weeks of Classes)

-*New members are required to purchase this lessons series in their first semester, in addition to an adult membership or a family membership.
+*New members are required to purchase this lessons series in their first semester, in addition to an adult membership or a family membership and an initial supplies charge of $20.

 $120*